mario-deluna/Tattoo/README.md

 **The language isn't done yet.
 It's just a concept.
 But I will do my best to create first prototype in the next few months.**

+## Notes

+_Notes to myself and everyone who's bored._

+A node ( `[div]`, `span => 'foo'` ) always directly represents an element.
+All given data of such a node object is interpreted as element attribute.
+Extending (`extend`) a node allows to a callback like thingy after a the given node has been created also from the context of the node.
+Preparing (`prepare`) does the same thing as extend but the callback acts before any custom data is passed.
+A view does not stand in any context of a node so all given data / arguments have to be handeled by the view itself.

+You should be able to store nodes in variables and modify them before printing. ( see `concept/objectvars.tto`, `concept/bootstrapmodal.tto` )

+Only nodes can be printed.
+When you print a string or a number to parser basically creates a text node.

+A view can be loaded using the dobule point `:` initiator.

 ## Syntax

 ### simple tag